Erik Martin (basketball): Professional career

 After the end of his senior season in 1993, Martin was automatically eligible for the 1993 NBA draft, but he was not drafted by an NBA franchise.
 He was selected by the Grand Rapids Hoops in the 2nd round (21st overall) of the 1993 CBA draft.
-On October 28, 1993 Martin signed a non-guaranteed one-year contract with the Golden State Warriors of the NBA, as a replacement for injured forward Chris Gatling; he was waived on November 2, and signed with the Yakima Sun Kings of the CBA.
-In his rooke season in the CBA Martin played 55 games (22 starts), averaging 11.5 points and 5.6 rebounds per game, and also appeared in a playoff game, recording 14 points and 5 rebounds in 25 minutes of play.
+On October 28, 1993, Martin signed a non-guaranteed one-year contract with the Golden State Warriors of the NBA, as a replacement for injured forward Chris Gatling; he was waived on November 2, and signed with the Yakima Sun Kings of the CBA.
+In his rookie season in the CBA Martin played 55 games (22 starts), averaging 11.5 points and 5.6 rebounds per game, and also appeared in a playoff game, recording 14 points and 5 rebounds in 25 minutes of play.
 At the end of the season Martin was selected in the CBA All-Rookie First Team.
-For the following season Martin decided to stay with the Sun Kings, and appeared in 45 games with averages of 12.4 points, 5.4 rebounds, 1,8 assists, 1.4 steals and 1.7 blocks per game in 26 minutes per contest; he was selected in the All-Defensive First Team and was the runner-up for Defensive Player of the Year, finishing behind Mike Bell.
+For the following season Martin decided to stay with the Sun Kings, and appeared in 45 games with averages of 12.4 points, 5.4 rebounds, 1,8 assists, 1.4 steals and 1.7 blocks per game in 26 minutes per contest; he was selected in the All-Defensive Team and was the runner-up for Defensive Player of the Year, finishing behind Mike Bell.
 At the end of the season the Sun Kings won the league title, and Martin averaged 9.8 points and 5.7 rebounds over 14 playoff games.

 In the summer of 1995 Martin had shoulder surgery, and did not play a single game during the 1995–96 CBA season.
 Martin had then signed with the Fort Wayne Fury, and was traded in June 1996 to the Omaha Racers.
 With the new team Martin found increased playing time, starting 22 of 47 games and averaging 9.8 points, 5.6 rebounds, 1.9 assists and 1.3 steals per game.
 He also participated in postseason play, averaging 8 points and 4.6 rebounds over 9 games.
 In 1997 Martin signed with the Idaho Stampede, a new franchise that selected him during the 1997 CBA expansion draft in late May.
 He started the season with the Stampede; after 10 games (9 starts) during which he averaged 8.2 points, 4.7 rebounds and a career-high 3.2 assists per game, Martin joined the La Crosse Bobcats, and played 35 games with the team, averaging 6.5 points and 4.9 rebounds.
 Towards the end of the season he joined the Yakima Sun Kings again, and played 5 regular season games and 5 playoff games.

 In 2000 Martin played for the Luckipar Panthers in Taiwan.
 He then spent the 2000–01 season in Japan with Denso Hoop Gang.
 Martin played for the Seoul SK Knights for the 2001–02 KBL season in South Korea, averaging 14.8 points and 12.3 rebounds per game over 45 games.